Projects per year

 - Gender in reality TV: The case of Only Way is Essex

-In 2013, Dr Fotopoulou participated in the British Consulate Knowledge Exchange as delegate in the establishment of international knowledge exchange activities in the United States, with Institute of the Future, the Computer Museum, Loyola University Chicago, Science and Justice Centre, Santa Cruz, Centre For Digital Storytelling, Berkeley and University of San Francisco (2013).
-Prior to her academic career, she worked extensively in the digital media industry.
+In 2013 she participated in the British Consulate Knowledge Exchange as delegate in the establishment of international knowledge exchange activities in the United States, with Institute of the Future, the Computer Museum, Loyola University Chicago, Science and Justice Centre, Santa Cruz, Centre For Digital Storytelling, Berkeley and University of San Francisco (2013).

 - H Social Sciences (General)